-How to add a shareholder for an Estonian company online
+How to add a shareholder to a limited company in Estonia

 Almost every aspect of establishing and managing an Estonian company can be done entirely online from anywhere.
-We say almost because things get a bit tricky when you want to add a new shareholder for your Estonian company.
+We say almost because things get a bit tricky when you want to add a shareholder to your private limited company.
 Adding a new director is already very easy if that person is an e-resident who can make a digital signature.

-The standard ways to add a new shareholder to your Estonian company
+The standard ways to add a shareholder to your limited company

 If you want to bring in a new co-owner then most Estonian company owners, until now, have had to arrange offline notary appointments to transfer shares.
 That needs to be done in Estonia with all shareholders present, which obviously comes with both hassle and cost.
 It’s inconvenient even if you live in Estonia at the best of times, but it’s especially inconvenient for e-residents and during a lockdown.